NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

-Now that we have the spatial information, let's start looking at the data.
+Now that we have the spatial information, we can start looking at the data.
 To start, we can pull out all the Ancillary_Imagery data into a Python dictionary as follows:

 ```python